Chart Color Schemes

 Mortdale has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Twenty-four projects identified by AreaSearch are expected to impact the area significantly.
-Key projects include Mortdale RSL Redevelopment, Mortdale Local Centre Development Control Plan, 70-76 Pitt Street Mortdale, and Oatley to Como Walkway Upgrade.
-The following list details those likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch identified 24 projects that could impact this region.
+Notable projects include Mortdale RSL Redevelopment, Mortdale Local Centre Development Control Plan, 70-76 Pitt Street Mortdale, and Oatley to Como Walkway Upgrade.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.